 2. Identify the source of your fear

-Did the funny tingling in your tummy come from valid reasons like a break in support and change in market sentiment, or was it just because you had a nightmare about your trade the night before?
+Did the funny tingling in your tummy come from valid reasons like a break in support and a change in market sentiment, or was it just because you had a nightmare about your trade the night before?
 Learn to identify the good kind of fear from irrational fear so you can focus on acting on it.

 3. Use fear to make better trading decisions